Skip to main content

 • When uploading, the file name must comply with file naming conventions;

-• If a file is uploaded to the same path, it will overwrite the existing file.
-By default, user A is not allowed to overwrite user B's files.
+• If uploading a file to the same path, it will overwrite the existing file.
+By default, User A is not allowed to overwrite files uploaded by User B.

 By default, files in CloudBase cloud storage are publicly readable to all users.